thiagoamendola/godot-color-lut-shader/README.md

 # Godot Color LUT Shader

-Color Grading with LUT shader for Godot 3.
+Real-Time Color Grading using LUT shader for Godot 3.

 ![](lut_title.png "LUT Title")

-This shader maps all rendered pixels and convert their colors according to a provided 3D lookup table (LUT) texture.
-It's a highly efficient color correction method for real-time applications in Godot.
+This shader remaps all rendered pixel colors into new ones according to a provided 3D lookup table (LUT) texture.
+It's a highly versatile and efficient color correction technique for real-time applications in Godot.

 ## Usage